 most were made later.
 This is a Model No.1A and was available in 1920.

-This gramophone is an good condition.
+This gramophone is in quite good condition.
 It plays well with a steady motor and original Decca “Meltrope” type sound-box.

 Delivery with DPD (Next day ) is £25 and with Hermes £15.
 The sale includes 100 needles and a small selection of 78s if required